vinaydhegde/testdriven-site/index.md

 In this course, you will learn how to quickly spin up a reproducible development environment with *Docker* to manage a number of *microservices*.
 Once the app is up and running locally, you'll learn how to deploy it to an *Amazon EC2* instance.
 Finally, we'll look at scaling the services on *Amazon EC2 Container Service (ECS)*.

+We'll also be practicing test-driven development (TDD), writing tests first when it makes sense to do so.
+The focus will be on server-side unit, functional, and integration tests along with end-to-end tests to ensure the entire system works as expected.

 <div style="text-align:left;">
   <img src="/assets/img/flask-tdd-logo-part3.png" style="max-width: 100%; border:0; box-shadow: none;" alt="flask tdd logo">
 </div>